 So your cat sits down in front of your door and starts meowing, trying to get you to get up, pay attention to him, play with him or, if he is particularly lucky, maybe you’ll even feed him.

 Now you have several options of how to react to your cat, which all make sense.
 Let’s look at things you should definitely not do lest you make the situation worse.

 What you must not do

-You might be annoyed at your silly cat meowing and thing: “Ugh, I’ll just get up and feed the little bugger so he’ll finally shut up.”
-It might work, but what you’re teaching your cat if you do this is that it only needs to meow long enough for you to get up and feed it.
-So it will do that more often from then on.
+If your cat won’t stop meowing at night, you might be annoyed and think: “Ugh, I’ll just get up and feed the little bugger so he’ll finally shut up.”
+It might work at first, but what you’re teaching your cat if you do this is that he only needs to meow long enough for you to get up and feed him.
+So he will do this more often from then on.

 It’s similar if you as an annoyed human step outside your bedroom door and splash your cat with your water pistol.
-This will likely make your cat stop trusting you, on the other hand the cat registers that you actually got up and paid attention to it.
-So, again, it’ll start showing that behavior more often.
+This will likely make your cat stop trusting you, on the other hand the cat registers that you actually got up and paid attention to him.
+So, again, he’ll start showing that kind of behavior more often.
 The general rule for teaching your cats is: Positively enforce good behavior, never punish negative behavior.